kendarorg/the-protocol-master-samples/README.md

 ### Running the applications

-First run the start.sh script in the root directory of the project to enable all scripts to run.
+First run the start.sh/ps1 script in the root directory of the project to enable all scripts to run.

-On the various applications you can find a start.sh script that will start everything for you.
+On the various applications you can find a start.sh/ps1 script that will start everything for you.
 If the protocol master compiled source is in the directory parallel to the samples it will use the jar from there.